student@hack3rs:~/learning$ ls -R modules/

 - 1 TCP/IP, DNS, HTTP, TLS, Routing and Switching Fundamentalsopen module topic 1

-Build the protocol literacy needed for defensive work.
-This module explains how traffic moves, how names resolve, how web sessions are built, and where defenders can observe or control each step.
+TCP/IP fundamentals are the baseline for every detection and investigation skill that follows.
+We walk through how traffic moves, how names resolve, how web sessions are established, and where defenders can observe or control each step.

 - 2 Subnetting, NAT, Firewall Policy Logic, and Segmentation Basicsopen module topic 2